- a new farmer or producer in Rhode Island

 - Some markets allow only vendors and food from RI, while others accept foods produced in MA, CT and elsewhere in New England.

 - There are also markets with no rules like this whatsoever.
 It should be said, however, that this last style of market is challenging to more selective markets as well as to local producers by confusing customers about what the term "Farmers Market" refers to.

 Find a Market.
-See our list of farmers markets across RI and the region.
+See our Local Food Guide to search for farmers markets across our region.

 New Business Registration.
 First and foremost, all new businesses in the state need to complete the RI Business Application and Registration (BAR).
 Another resource is business.gov which will take you through the registration process, step by step.

 Is the food you'll be selling taxable?
 Check with this chart or if you're unsure, with the RI Division of Taxation at (401) 574-8955 to figure it out.

 Town Hall / City Hall Requirements.
 Each town may have specific vendors licenses so please check with the town you will be selling in.
 See contact information for every City Hall in RI.

 - Food Peddler application if you are selling meat, dairy or prepared foods.

 - Farm Home Manufacturer application if you cook approved foods in your farm kitchen.